Email Security

 Cybersecurity leaders seeking to mitigate the risk of successive attacks on their organizations must consider not just technology, vulnerabilities, and solutions, but people and process as well.
 The following actions can reduce the likelihood of multiple attacks:

-• Introduce Premortems: Premortems, a technique used in project management to identify and mitigate risk, can be an equally effective method for addressing the vulnerabilities that lead to repeat attacks.
+• Introduce premortems: Premortems, a technique used in project management to identify and mitigate risk, can be an equally effective method for addressing the vulnerabilities that lead to repeat attacks.
 Security leaders can offer their teams avenues for consideration and share weaknesses in the environment that might lead to future failure scenarios and the psychological safety to do so.

-• Empower Cyber Leadership: Organizations that are serious about preventing attacks in the first place — and successful additional attacks that may occur in their wake —elevate the cybersecurity role accordingly.
+• Empower cyber leadership: Organizations that are serious about preventing attacks in the first place — and successful additional attacks that may occur in their wake —elevate the cybersecurity role accordingly.
 A security leader who is a couple of levels deep in the organization will not be able to harness the support necessary to fight an ongoing battle against determined cybercriminals.
 CISOs with working relationships across the C-suite and the ear of their corporate boards, on the other hand, are able to rally the resources necessary to mitigate relentless cyber risks.
 Organizations that treat cybersecurity as a business-enabler rather than a cost center are best positioned to protect their networks from ongoing threats.

-• Minimize the Attack Surface: The size and complexity of an organization’s technology environment is a significant factor in repeated attacks.
+• Minimize the attack surface: The size and complexity of an organization’s technology environment is a significant factor in repeated attacks.
 As companies embrace multicloud infrastructure and expand their systems’ footprints, visibility across their environments is key.
 So, too, is patching.
-Leveraging threat intelligence to prioritize the most critical systems (e.g., Internet-facing with actively-exploited high-risk vulnerabilities) for the most timely patching is an excellent strategy.
+Leveraging threat intelligence to prioritize the most critical systems (e.g., Internet-facing with actively exploited high-risk vulnerabilities) for the most timely patching is an excellent strategy.

-• Maximize Controls: As Forrester analyst and audit veteran Renee Murphy likes to say: “Trust is not a control, and luck is not a strategy.”[4]
-Instead, organizations should quantitatively assess the risks in their tech stacks as well as the capabilities and capacity of their cybersecurity teams and tools in order to close any gaps.
+• Maximize controls: As Forrester analyst and audit veteran Renee Murphy likes to say: “Trust is not a control, and luck is not a strategy.”3 Instead, organizations should quantitatively assess the risks in their tech stacks as well as the capabilities and capacity of their cybersecurity teams and tools in order to close any gaps.
 They can leverage managed service providers or a managed security information and event management (SIEM) platform to complement internal teams and adopt cybersecurity tools that address major controls as well (Mimecast covers five of the top 12 controls required by most cyber insurance, for example).
 Working toward cybersecurity integration will help.
 Regular, quantitative validation of the organization’s security posture is also advisable.

-• Test Action Plans: A cyberattack is a surprise, but the organizational response shouldn’t be.
+• Test action plans: A cyberattack is a surprise, but the organizational response shouldn’t be.
 Cyber-savvy organizations regularly test the efficacy of their incident response with tabletop and red team exercises.
 And they put everyone through their paces, not just the cybersecurity team but all relevant functions, such as PR, HR, legal, and operations.
 Organizations build their cyber resiliency over time and through frequent testing.

 The Bottom Line